 - posted by:

-God is a predator and his followers are abuse victims
+God is a predator

 Quite a number of people I know have been or currently are in abusive relationships and no amount of talking to them will convince them otherwise.
 Abusive relationships are complex situations especially when the person being abused decides to stay.
 There’s a lot of emotional baggage tied up in an abused persons mind that contributes to them making the decision to stay in a clearly abusive relationship.